 For those volunteers wanting to change the lives of women for the better – this program delivers.
-Based in the quaint rural areas of Nepal, but less than an hour from the bustling city of Kathmandu, volunteers on this program will be working on essential programs with severely marginalized women.
+Based in the quaint rural areas of Nepal, but less than an hour from the bustling city of Kathmandu, volunteers on this program will be working on essential projects with severely marginalized women.
 Unfortunately, Nepali women are some of the most disenfranchised in the world, born into a patriarchal society, married early, with little or no education, no land rights or independent income.
 Nepalese women are dependent on men for their welfare and face discrimination and high levels of violence against them.
 Many are preyed upon by organized trafficking groups who kidnap or deceive girls who are then sold for sex across Asia.
 Those who are rescued suffer discrimination and the physical and psychological effects.
 Love Volunteer’s wonderful partner agency seeks to improve the quality of life of women living in the underprivileged, rural communities where they provide them with economic tools, a basic education, improved health and a life without violence.
 Any volunteer who aims to help women in need will find this an extremely worthy project to be part of.

 Goals of this Project: